iz0eyj/LSSA/Contacts.md

-# Security Policy

-## Supported VersionsFeedback and Contact
+# Supported VersionsFeedback and Contact

 If you encounter any issues or have suggestions regarding this project, feel free to get in touch.
 You can reach us at: lssa.arch@proton.me